ZiadAbass/dvrk-meng/README.md

 This repository contains all the code I developed for the control system module I was in charge of, as well as all links to all the configuration files required.
 All the work was done in simulation using the dVRK Patient Side Manipulator (PSM).

 This README file contains advice on setting up the environment and tools necessary.
-The actual code can be found in the `src/` directory, and is well documented there.
+The actual code can be found in the `src/` directory, along with another readme that will guide you through some details of what's there.

 <br/>